 So technically speaking for all those Christians out there (and I use that word quite loosely) nothing at all has changed about how they go about their own practices.
 Nobody is forcing anybody to do anything they don’t want to.

-This is a list (compiled mid 2011) of Protestant religious organizations worldwide who are accepting of LGBTQ members, including any combination of church membership, ordination to ministry, and blessing same-gender marriages or Holy Unions (in areas that do not have a legal marital contract for same-gender couples.)
+This is a list (first compiled mid 2011) of religious organizations who are accepting of LGBTQ members, including any combination of church membership, ordination to ministry, and blessing same-gender marriages.

 For the sake of brevity in typing, I use the term Gay here to represent LGBTQ(etc) people, with no gender alliance given to the word.
 Please note that most religious denominations have only gotten into the discussions of “Gay Men” and “Lesbians” and rubrics tend to not cover “Bisexual Persons,” “Transgendered Persons,” “Queer,” “Questioning,” etc. Please keep that in mind in reading, that almost without exception, the regulations of the various religious organizations pertain to “homosexual men and women,” here after referred to as “Gay.”

 To keep the list (relatively) short and (mostly) upbeat, I have listed organizations who DO have pro-gay policies, and have ommitted those who do not.
 This particular list covers Christian denominations.
 Non-Christian religions we will cover in another list.

 The Church of England is wildly split over the topic of gay ordination and same-gender couple blessings, even as such marriages are legal in some parts of the UK.
 Officially, the stand of the CofE is that “homosexuality is incompatible with scripture,” yet there are currently gay (and gay married couples) in the Anglican priesthood in England.
 The next round of battle over homosexuality with The Anglican Communion is forthcoming, in 2012.